LRSC Assessment

 Low Enrollment Comprehensive Evaluation

-Prior to an official designation as low enrollment, the Director of Academic Affairs, in cooperation with the program faculty, conducts a comprehensive review to identify the key indicators of program strength as they relate to enrollment.
-These indicators may include the ending enrollment numbers for at least the previous three terms, verification of all students in the program, any changes in the number of program faculty, the program’s budget (not to include salaries and benefits), the number of program-related courses delivered by part-time instructors (and related enrollments), prior marketing efforts, employer partners or the lack thereof, and industry strength and hiring trends.
+Before a program is officially designated low enrollment, the Director of Academic Affairs and program faculty conduct a comprehensive review.
+The review identifies key indicators of program strength related to enrollment.
+These indicators may include ending enrollment numbers for the past three terms and verification of all students in the program.
+They also include changes in program faculty, the budget (excluding salaries and benefits), and courses taught by part-time instructors.
+Additional indicators are prior marketing efforts, employer partners or the lack thereof, and industry strength and hiring trends.

-The Vice President of Academic and Student Affairs shall make an official recommendation to the President as to whether or not the program will be officially listed as a low enrollment program for the current academic year, only after this comprehensive review has been completed.
+The Vice President of Academic and Student Affairs shall recommend to the President whether the program is considered low enrollment.
+This recommendation is made only after the comprehensive review is completed for the current academic year.
 Faculty in a program officially designated as low enrollment will review their program and complete an action plan for improvement in collaboration with the Director of College Relations, the Director of Student Affairs, and the Vice President of Academic and Student Affairs.
 Programs listed on low enrollment status for two consecutive years will be notified in writing that the program may be considered for restructuring or closure during the next academic year.

 LRSC Program Review

-LRSC conducts a comprehensive program review to assess the strengths of each program and to discover areas for growth and improvement.
+LRSC conducts comprehensive program reviews to assess each program’s strengths and identify areas for growth and improvement.
 In years ending in 3, 6, and 9, the vice president of academic and student affairs, in collaboration with the faculty senate president, appoints a committee to lead the program review process.
 The program review report is submitted to the faculty senate and administrative council for evaluation, review, and action.

 NDCTE Program Review